 Most often fluoride and its use in dental treatments is associated with children and the strengthening of their young, vulnerable teeth.
 Although fluoride is important for young children, it is beneficial for adolescents and adults of all ages as well.
 In fact, new research indicates that fluoride’s role in fighting tooth decay as we age is just as important as its role in the strengthening and protection of newly developing teeth.
-That’s why at Centerville Family Dental, as a part of our commitment to preserving your smile, our Cape Cod dentists encourage patients to receive a fluoride treatment as part of their routine oral healthcare.
+That’s why at Centerville Family Dental, as a part of our commitment to preserving your smile, our Cape Cod dentists encourages patients to receive a fluoride treatment as part of their routine oral healthcare.

 What Is Fluoride?